Nemilshah1999/hello-world/README.md

 #Hello World
-Today I'm gonna introduce myself to you!!/ so are u all ready !
+Today I'm gonna introduce myself to you!!
+so are u all ready !